Christmas bandit sentenced to 109 years in prison, robbed delivery driver at gunpoint

 LIVINGSTON PARISH - A man who robbed a UPS delivery driver at gunpoint in Dec.
 2020 was sentenced to 109 years in prison Tuesday.

 Jeremy McDavis, 34, was found guilty of robbing a truck driver making holiday deliveries in Livingston Parish.
-According to court documents, police chased McDavis until he crashed his car in a ditch.
+According to court documents, deputies chased McDavis until he crashed his car in a ditch.

-Officers found packages and a gun in McDavis' car, along with a small amount of heroin.
+Livingston Parish sheriff's deputies found packages and a gun in McDavis' car, along with a small amount of heroin.

 Judge Charlotte Foster said McDavis was "a career criminal who had just gotten off parole earlier in 2020."